About our work

 We campaign to improve public understanding of the vital importance of literacy and to ensure the Government takes action.

-Our Words for Life campaign encourages parents from disadvantaged communities to support literacy in the home. www.wordsforlife.org.uk provides ideas, competitions and free activities for parents and families.
+Our Words for Life campaign encourages parents from disadvantaged communities to support literacy in the home.
+Our Words For Life website provides ideas, competitions and free activities for parents and families.

 Support for schools and other practitioners

-For a full history of the National Literacy Trust see: http://en.wikipedia.org/wiki/National_Literacy_Trust
+Find out about the full history of the National Literacy Trust on our Wikipedia page.

 Sign up to receive regular email updates on our work.